SodiumZH/ProjectAS/README.md

 ### Progress

 2021-5-27 Just started.
 Some features has been partly implemented previously with BP and now I will refactor them into C++.
+2021-10-13 Basic character movement, jump and normal attack have been implemented.
+Working on combat hit detection.

 ### Copyright Issues